kamillionlabs/hateoflux-documentation/docs/cookbook.md

 ---

 {: .important }
 Every example shown can be viewed and debugged in the [hateoflux-demos repository](https://github.com/kamillionlabs/hateoflux-demos).
 Fork it and test as you explore options available!
-Either run the application and curl against the service (e.g. against these [endpoints](https://github.com/kamillionlabs/hateoflux-demos/blob/master/src/main/java/de/kamillionlabs/hateofluxdemos/controller/OrderController.java)) or check the examples directly in the [CookbookExamplesTest](https://github.com/kamillionlabs/hateoflux-demos/blob/master/src/test/java/de/kamillionlabs/hateofluxdemos/CookbookExamplesTest.java) unit test.
+Either run the application and curl against the service (e.g. against endpoints for [manually built wrappers](https://github.com/kamillionlabs/hateoflux-demos/blob/master/src/main/java/de/kamillionlabs/hateofluxdemos/controller/ManualOrderController.java) or those [built by an assembler](https://github.com/kamillionlabs/hateoflux-demos/blob/master/src/main/java/de/kamillionlabs/hateofluxdemos/controller/AssembledOrderController.java)) or check the examples directly in the [CookbookExamplesTest](https://github.com/kamillionlabs/hateoflux-demos/blob/master/src/test/java/de/kamillionlabs/hateofluxdemos/CookbookExamplesTest.java) unit test.

 <br>
-Let's define the following two DTO classes that are going to be used in further examples for creating `HalResourceWrapper`, `HalEmbeddedWrapper` and `HalListWrapper`:
+Let's first define the following two DTO classes that are going to be used in further examples for creating `HalResourceWrapper`, `HalEmbeddedWrapper` and `HalListWrapper`:

 ```java
 import lombok.Data;